Oatcake: Plain Web Typography

 You can use

-lead
+lead and

-note
+note together:

-This is a "lead note" created by applying both the lead
+This is a "lead note" created by applying both the lead and

-classes to a <p>
+the note classes to a <p> like this:

 <p class="lead note">